Share your love

-In this guide, you will learn to Install Scala 3 and Access Scala Shell in RHEL 9 including AlmaLinux 9 and Rocky Linux 9 by using the Terminal Command Line.
+In this guide, you will learn to Install Scala 3 in RHEL 9 using Terminal including AlmaLinux 9 and Rocky Linux 9.
 Scala is a high-level, object-oriented, and general-purpose programming language that is based on Java.
-It can be used for Building Data-Intensive, Distributed Applications and Systems.
+It can be used to build data-intensive distributed applications and systems.

-Learn To Install Scala 3 in RHEL 9 (AlmaLinux 9 and Rocky Linux) using Terminal
+Learn To Install Scala 3 in RHEL 9 Using Terminal

 Before you start your Scala 3 installation, you must have access to your server as a non-root user with sudo privileges.
 For this purpose, you can visit the Orcacore website and get the RHEL 9 initial server setup guides such as AlmaLinux 9 and Rocky Linux 9.

 In this guide, we use AlmaLinux 9 to show the installation steps.
-Proceed to the next steps to complete this guide.
+Proceed to the next steps to Install Scala 3 in RHEL 9 using Terminal.

 Step 1 – Update RHEL 9 Server using Terminal